team-dev-docs/devdocsprod-dev-docs/docs/configuring-dev-docs-json-for-generating-documentation.md

-# Advanced configuring dev-docs.json for Generating Documentation
+# Advanced Configuring dev-docs.json for Generating Documentation

 The `dev-docs.json` file offers various configuration options to customize how Dev-Docs generates documentation for your code files.
 This guide focuses on the "ai" section of the configuration, which provides powerful features for tailoring the documentation process.